oracle/weblogic-kubernetes-operator/documentation/staging/content/managing-domains/accessing-the-domain/access-admin-console-em.md

    https://${HOSTNAME}:${SSLPORT}/console
    ```

-   If you have an [FMW Infrastructure]({{< relref "/managing-fmw-domains.md" >}}) type domain, then you can adjust the PathPrefix in the ingress path routing rules to access the Fusion Middleware Control (Enterprise Manager) Console using the following URL:
+   If you have an [FMW Infrastructure]({{< relref "/managing-fmw-domains.md" >}}) type domain, then you can add an ingress path routing rule for PathPrefix `/em` and access the Fusion Middleware Control (Enterprise Manager) Console using the following URL:

    ```
    https://${HOSTNAME}:${SSLPORT}/em